 Want to take the train to the resort?
-No problem - it's possible to get to Zinal by train from the UK using the Eurostar from London St. Pancras to Paris, then the TGV to Geneva.
+No problem - it's possible to get to Chamonix by train from the UK using the Eurostar from London St. Pancras to Paris, then the TGV to Bellegarde and a regional train to Chamonix.
 The journey can be done in 1 day.
 For more information and other useful train travel details look at www.snowcarbon.co.uk